zpainter/iassist/content/community/iassist-webinars.md

 IASSIST Professional Developement Committee organizes and hosts IASSIST Community Webinars.
 Webinars are free to attend, but a registration is required.
 IASSIST members will be the first ones to get the information on future webinars.
 Webinars usually last about 45-60 minutes.
 Some of the topics have for example been data visualization, qualitative analysis tools, and data curation.

-Webinars will be recorded and made available on the IASSIST YouTube Channel.
+Webinars will be recorded and made available on the [IASSIST YouTube Channel playlist <i class="fas fa-external-link-alt"></i>](https://www.youtube.com/watch?v=aUriimb5Pbw&list=PLD9Y_M_A24iQJBWr2tz4XyPRFXHj-gTEW&pp=iAQB).

 ### Webinar registrations

-No registrations open at the moment.
+> No webinar registrations open at the moment.

 <!--